TheBlackParrot/SRXD_CustomSounds/README.md

 > [!NOTE]
 > All folders are optional, defaults will be used if the folder is not present.

+### Default / Base Game triggers
+These sound triggers are present in the game unmodded:

 | Folder                        | Modifies                                                                                                                                                                             |
 |-------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **AnnouncerReady**            | Announcer saying "Ready?" once a map loads                                                                                                                                           |